o7-Fire/Mindustry-Ozone/README.md

 - Brainwash nexity to make actually useful code
 - Add proxy ?
 - Auto create efficient miner block pool using bruteforce
+- Brainwash nexity to not mess with this README.md
 # Disclaimer

 It's totally for entertainment purpose, user is fully responsible for using this tools